shan18/Depth-Estimation-Segmentation/docs/deciding_loss_function.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1eJTCyUxPvlBHsZRK9EZgwaBrBi19Yirj?usp=sharing)

 The first step in building a model was to try out predicting just the masks.
 The masks had only two values, 0 or 255 so I figured a relatively small model should give great results.
 So I tried a model with a mere `59,745` parameters and a randomly chosen `BCEWithLogitsLoss` loss function and results were great.
 Even after the first epoch itself, the model was able to mask the foreground objects from the input images correctly.
+The code for the model architecture can be found [here](tensornet/model/masknet.py) and the model summary can found in the colab link given above.

 Now for the initial attempt, I chose the loss function randomly but for building a proper model I need to know which is the best loss function for this task.
 After reading a lot of research papers and online blogs, I shortlisted three loss functions for testing